dmarshNAIT/dmarshNAIT.github.io/DMIT1508_cheatsheet.markdown

 - `CREATE PROCEDURE` lets us create a set of SQL statements that is stored in the database, and can be run as needed.
 Check out the [Stored Procedures](./storedprocedures) page for more info.
 - `CREATE TABLE` creates the structure for a new table in our database (see [DDL page](./DDL) for syntax)
     - `IDENTITY(seed, increment)` is what we add to each column that is a technical key (i.e. SQL will generate the value for us)
+- `CREATE TRIGGER` creates a new trigger that will be executed by a specific kind of DML statement on a specific table.
+Learn more on the [triggers page](./triggers).
 - `CREATE VIEW` lets us save a specific query, and `SELECT` from that view just like we select from a table.
 More on the [Views](./views) page.

 ## D